 For those people with a higher budget and looking for hotels that give a distinctive feel, we hand-picked some cool hotels in Paris, unique hotels in Paris to visit the City of Light in style.

-When it comes to booking your hotel or hostel in Paris, the best site to search and compare different accommodation options in Europe is booking.com because you have everything from hostels to luxury hotels.
+When it comes to booking your bed in Paris, the best site to search and compare different accommodation options in Europe is booking.com because you have everything from hostels to luxury hotels.
 What we have found quite regularly on booking.com is that you can get a room in a small hotel for the same price as a hostel.
 Research makes all the difference!

-Travel Planner Paris: book your stay with booking.com
+Paris Travel Planner: book your stay with booking.com

 Furnished Apartments in Paris

-For a much more local experience, consider renting an apartment in Paris through a specialized agency.
+For a much more local experience, consider renting an apartment in Paris.
 This is definitely a much more local option than a hotel or a hostel, plus it has some other advantages.
-For example, a Paris furnished apartment will give you a little more room to spread out and be comfortable, there are more privacy and freedom than in hotels and you can even cook some of your meals to save money.
-If you decide to rent an apartment in Paris we recommend Paris Attitude, a real estate agency with more than 7.000 apartment rentals for travelers and a very good service.
+For example, a Paris furnished apartment will give you a little more room to spread out and be comfortable, there are more privacy and freedom than in hotels or hostels and you can even cook some of your meals to save money.
+If you decide to rent an apartment in Paris we recommend Booking.com which also does apartment rentals for travelers with a very good service.

 However, have in mind that this kind of apartments in Paris are very requested.
 For this reason, owners prefer bookings for longer stays rather than just a weekend.